nicolesu/Belle/README.md

-# Project Title
+# Belle

-Belle, your beauty bestie.
+Your beauty bestie.

 ## Description